A Successful Future

 Advancing great teaching in STEM education requires a clear and comprehensive definition of STEM education, one with the flexibility to work across the STEM education spectrum.
 Based on its extensive experience, and supported by research on content and best practices in education, such as the National Research Council’s A Framework for K–12 Science Education: Practices, Crosscutting Concepts, and Core Ideas, Carnegie Science Center has determined that high-quality PreK–12 STEM education consists of the following essential components:

-- Inquiry-based science and math education: Integrating the most effective, research-based teaching strategies that use curiosity and inquiry as guiding principles.
+- Inquiry-based education: Integrating the most effective, research-based teaching strategies that use curiosity and inquiry as guiding principles.

 - Integrated curriculum: Presenting curriculum in science, math, technology, engineering, literacy, art, and other content areas in an integrated fashion.
 The real world is not siloed bysubject content.
 Education should not be either.